 Non-surgical Spondylolysis Treatment

-Most patients respond well to non-surgical treatment, and at Southwest Scoliosis Institute, Doctors Hostin, Kishan, and Wiesman always try to exhaust all avenues of non surgical treatment before considering surgery.
+Most patients respond well to non-surgical treatment, and at Southwest Scoliosis and Spine Institute, Doctors Hostin, Kishan, and Wiesman always try to exhaust all avenues of non surgical treatment before considering surgery.

 This usually starts with medicine to reduce pain.
 The doctors use over-the-counter drugs like NSAIDs, and patients are also advised to take a break from sports.